Two Approaches to Rapidly Developing Customized FPGA Solutions

 Additional 4x QSFP28

 For some customers, adding proprietary interfaces is a critical design component.
-We designed the daughtercard to quickly get the customer to
+We designed the daughtercard to quickly get the customer to market with eight QSFP28s per FPGA.

 Expansion card for 1U 5G Test Equipment